justanotherspy/sprite/README.md

-This is what bit Wave A: `tldr` was not in questing's apt, `apt-get install` returned 100, but the phase still hit `ok "installed ..."` and reported success.
+This is what bit Wave A: `tldr` was not in questing's apt, `apt-get install` returned 100, but the phase still hit `ok "installed ..."` and reported

+## Gotchas

+* `gh auth login` prints `!
+Authentication credentials saved in plain text` on every run.
+This is gh's standard warning when no system credential helper is configured.
+On a sprite there is no credential helper, and there is no flag to suppress the warning.
+The token still lives under `~/.config/gh/hosts.yml` with mode 600, and `phase_rc_additions` never writes the token into rc files (it's derived live via `gh auth token` at shell startup).
+Ignore the warning. success.
 The `tldr -> tealdeer` swap is one fix; the explicit `|| return 1` pattern across every quiet call is the structural fix.